punch-mission/solpolpy/README.md

 `solpolpy` is a solar polarization resolver based on [Deforest et al. 2022](https://doi.org/10.3847/1538-4357/ac43b6).
 It converts between various polarization formats, e.g. from the native three triple version from observations (also known as the MZP convention) to polarization brightness (pB) and total brightness (B), Stokes I, Q and U, etc.
-As it is in early development, breaking changes may be frequent.

 An example of transforming the polarization basis using the LASCO/C2 images is shown in the image below.
 The images at polarizing angles of -60°, 0° and +60° is shown in the top panel as